microsoft/azure-pipelines-tasks/Tasks/SqlAzureDacpacDeploymentV1/README.md

 - **Additional Invoke-Sqlcmd cmdlet Arguments:** Additional [Invoke-Sqlcmd cmdlet](https://msdn.microsoft.com/en-IN/library/cc281720.aspx) arguments that will be applied when creating or updating the Azure SQL Database like:
         -ConnectionTimeout 100 -OutputSqlError

-**Inline SQL Script:** Fill in the following options for running the Inline SQL Script against the Azure SQL Database or SQL Server databae.
+**Inline SQL Script:** Fill in the following options for running the Inline SQL Script against the SQL Server database of Azure SQL Database.

-- **Inline SQL Script\*:** Enter the SQL Script to run against the Azure SQL Server Database.
+- **Inline SQL Script\*:** Enter the SQL Script to run against the SQL Server database or Azure SQL  Database.

-- **Additional Invoke-Sqlcmd cmdlet Arguments:** Additional [Invoke-Sqlcmd cmdlet](https://msdn.microsoft.com/en-IN/library/cc281720.aspx) arguments that will be applied when creating or updating the Azure SQL Database like:
+- **Additional Invoke-Sqlcmd cmdlet Arguments:** Additional [Invoke-Sqlcmd cmdlet](https://msdn.microsoft.com/en-IN/library/cc281720.aspx) arguments that will be applied when creating or updating the SQL Server database or Azure SQL Database like:
         -ConnectionTimeout 100 -OutputSqlError

 **Azure SQL Server Firewall**